Compact Design Allowed Upgrade Under Severe Restrictions

 Utility Practice & Experience

-Across Europe, the average time required to complete a new overhead transmission line project is now well over 10 years, the majority of which is devoted to overcoming public objections and obtaining all necessary approvals.
+Across most of Europe, the average time required to complete a new overhead transmission line project is now estimated at well over 10 years.
+Moreover, the majority of this time frame is devoted to overcoming public objections and obtaining all necessary approvals.
 This situation particularly applies to Switzerland, where environmental and other restrictions on new or expanded line corridors have been part of the electricity supply landscape for decades.
 It was against this background that engineers faced a daunting challenge to successfully complete the upgrade of an old double circuit 125 kV line running between the cities of Geneva and Lausanne.
 The line passed through rural areas with relatively high population density.
 Given land costs, it was not seen as economically feasible to enlarge the existing right-of-way of 9.5 m on either side to meet requirements of a conventional 400 kV line where some 15 m would typically be needed to each side.

 Compact Design Allowed Line Upgrade